Computing the ideal class monoid of an order: Introduction

-In the present paper we exhibit: \begin{itemize} \item an algorithm to compute the monoid of isomorphism classes of fractional ideals of an order $R$ in a finite product of number fields $K$, see Theorem \ref{thm:icmcomputation}, Proposition \ref{prop:wkbar} and the algorithms in Section \ref{sec:algorithms}, and \item a bijection between the set of conjugacy classes of integral matrices with given square-free minimal polynomial $m$ and characteristic polynomial $c$ and the $R$-isomorphism classes of $\Z$-lattices in a certain $\Q$-algebra, where $R$ is an order in a certain product of number fields, see Theorem \ref{thm:matrixconj}.
-Under certain assumptions on the polynomials $c$ and $m$, we can reduce such a description to an ideal class monoid computation and hence produce representatives of each conjugacy class, see Corollary \ref{cor:computeconjclass}. \end{itemize} Theorem \ref{thm:matrixconj} is a generalization of the main result of \cite{LaClMD33} where it is analyzed the case when $c$ is square-free.
+In the present paper we exhibit: \begin{itemize} \item an algorithm to compute the monoid $\ICM(R)$ of isomorphism classes of fractional ideals of an order $R$ in a finite product of number fields $K$, see Theorem \ref{thm:icmcomputation}, Proposition \ref{prop:wkbar} and the algorithms in Section \ref{sec:algorithms}, and \item a bijection between the set of conjugacy classes of integral matrices with given square-free minimal polynomial $m$ and characteristic polynomial $c$ and the set of $R$-isomorphism classes of $\Z$-lattices in a certain $\Q$-algebra, where $R$ is an order in a certain product of number fields, see Theorem \ref{thm:matrixconj}.
+Under certain assumptions on the polynomials $c$ and $m$, we can reduce such a description to an ideal class monoid computation and hence solve the conjugacy problem and produce representatives of each conjugacy class, see Corollary \ref{cor:computeconjclass}. \end{itemize} Theorem \ref{thm:matrixconj} is a generalization of the main result of \cite{LaClMD33} where the case when $c$ is square-free is analyzed.
 Their theorem was then reproved with a different method under the extra assumption that $c$ is irreducible in \cite{taussky49}.
-The author recently discovered that Theorem \ref{thm:matrixconj} has independently been proved in \cite{HusertPhDThesis17} in more generality.
+The author recently discovered that Theorem \ref{thm:matrixconj} has independently been proved in \cite{HusertPhDThesis17} in greater generality.
+Moreover, a new algorithm to test whether two rational matrices are conjugate over $\Z$ is given in \cite{EickHofmannOBrien19}.
+This algorithm works in more generality than ours at the cost of being slower.